awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 }
 ```

-Updated settings are applied asynchronously and aren't reflected in the output until the process completes\.
+Lambda updates these settings asynchronously\.
+The output will not reflect changes until this process completes\.
 To view the current status of your resource, use the [https://docs.aws.amazon.com/cli/latest/reference/lambda/get-event-source-mapping.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/get-event-source-mapping.html) command\.

 ```
 aws lambda get-event-source-mapping \